Dark Matter X-Ray Image Above Courtesy of NASA/SAO/CXC

 -the most distant galaxies in the universe are travelling away from us at a faster rate than those galaxies that are closer.
 A possible explanation of this yet unexplained phenomenon, is dark matter which is counter-acting gravity on a large scale.

 Dark matter comprises about 25% of all the matter in the universe, dark energy comprises about 70% and all visible matter comprises only 5% of the universe.

 Astronomers have not been able to detect dark matter because it does not interact with light of any wave length (i.e. visible, ultra-violet, infra-red, x-ray, radio, gamma ray etc.).

 A new theory postulates that dark matter may consist of particles that are electromagnetic.
 They are called "Majorana Particles" and create a doughnut shaped electromagnetic field called an "anapole".

 This rare form of electromagetic field does not have a positive and negative charge.
 It is electrically neutral and therefore, has eluded detection thus far.

 Maddalena Environmental Inc.

-PS.
-If you're trying to make money online and have had little success so far, you should check out THE EASIEST WAY TO MAKE MONEY ONLINE.
+P.S.
+If you are trying to make money online and have yet to succeed, you should check out THE EASIEST WAY TO MAKE MONEY ONLINE.